 - Orsian twin pairs from Tracker.

-- Astropaths in Warhammer 40000 are the Imperium's only method of communicating over stellar distances.
+- Astropaths are the Imperium's only method of communicating over stellar distances.
 Unfortunately, since the transmission medium is essentially a cross between Hyperspace and Hell, they tend to live unhappy (and short) existences.
 The Astronomican beacon they use to navigate is Powered by a Forsaken Child, it burns through the lives of ten thousand psykers every month.
 Psykers have to undergo a process called soul-binding which causes them hours of agony at the hands of their Physical God, invariably destroys their sight, and often other sense, and sends large numbers of candidates insane; all in order to be able to pass messages safely without getting dragged into the Warp when they send messages.
 Or, for that matter, that if you're found by the psyker-hunting Black Ships, you have around a 90% chance of being 'selected' to undergo this honour.
 GrimDark indeed...

 - In fact, many of the species from the X-COM series are telepathic.
-Sectoids are budget versions of the Ethereals psionics-wise, then there's the giant Psimorphs from X-COM: Apocalypse.
-The species from X-COM: Terror From The Deep essentially use telepathy but it's called "Molecular Control" and works via implanted chips.
+Sectoids are budget versions of the Ethereals psionics-wise, then there's the giant Psimorphs from XCOM Apocalypse.
+The species from XCOM Terror From The Deep essentially use telepathy but it's called "Molecular Control" and works via implanted chips.

 - A number of psi-weapons are specifically designed to amplify telepathic projection to injure, confuse, or control creatures in the X-COM games as well.
 Which makes senses... up until the ship-mounted psi-blasters of X-COM Interceptor.
 Huh?

-- Similarly the mind worms in Sid Meier's Alpha Centauri.
+- Similarly the mind worms in Sid Meier’s Alpha Centauri.
 These tiny little white things stun you from afar, burrow through your skull and lay their eggs in your brain.
 They move in enormous swarms called boils.
 They appear (in a hard sci-fi setting) a few decades after humans land on the planet and have no other prey, causing mankind to realize that it might just be in trouble here.
 They can be beaten (flamethrowers work quite well, according to the fluff), but one must be mentally strong in order to overcome their psychic attacks.
 What good is a flamethrower if you're too stunned by fear to push the button?

 - The Vell-Os in Escape Velocity Nova's are telepathic post-humans who fly in shells of solid telepathic energy.
 There are also the Polaris, who are less powerful telepaths with technologies at least a century in advance of the rest of humanity, and use both of those things to back up their isolationism.
 And then there is the masters of the Heron-style of martial arts, who also appear to develop a sort of telepathy.
 It is left uncertain just how much this trope will apply to the rest of humanity, not because humanity won't develop species-wide psychic powers (that is made clear) but because it might not happen until the point just before they all Ascend to a Higher Plane of Existence, leaving the 'spacemen' thing far behind them.

-- The Furons in Destroy All Humans!, who can do Mind Probe, Mind Control, and Mind Over Matter.
+- The Furons in Destroy All Humans!, who can do Mind Probe, Mind Control, and Mind over Matter.

 - The godlike humanoid Kamir in Other Space utilized their blindingly powerful telepathy to help them search for appropriate lifeforms for their evolutionary experiments.

-- Elgyem and Beheeyem from Pokemon Black And White are Psychic-type aliens.
+- Elgyem and Beheeyem from Pokémon Black and White are Psychic-type aliens.

 - Leono from Sluggy Freelance has this ability, though it only works among his own species and is only really displayed once.